ncatlab/nlab-content/pages/18645.md

    and if $\mathbb{R}^{n_1} \overset{f}{\to} \mathbb{R}^{n_2} \overset{g}{\to} \mathbb{R}^{n_3}$
-   are two [[composition|composable]] [[smooth functions]] between [[Cartesian spaces]], then pullback of plots along them conseutively equals the pullback along the [[composition]]:
+   are two [[composition|composable]] [[smooth functions]] between [[Cartesian spaces]], then consecutive pullback of plots along them equals the pullback along the [[composition]]:

    $$
      f^\ast \circ g^\ast